itskaykayleigh/PythonProjects-/README.md

 These will be my forays into learning Python for data science.
 Each project will be tracked here with a quick note about what the project does.

-Below is a highlight of each project:
+Below are some highlights of each project:

 **1. Image-Based Fashion Recommender**
 An image-based style recommender on top of a clothing classification system (95% accuracy) employing Convolutional Neural Network and Nearest Neighbors leveraging AWS and Keras with TensorFlow as backend.
 A demo of the recommender can be found under "Flask_App".
 The recommender can be used as a more effective search engine.
 It can also be applied to any domain that needs image content detection, tagging or image-based recommendations.